whiskyechobravo/kerko/README.md

 * Printing: stylesheets are provided for printing individual bibliographic records as well as lists of search results.
 When printing search results, all results get printed (not just the current page of results).
+* Notes and attachments: notes and file attachments are synchronized from zotero.org and made available to users of the bibliography.
+Regular expressions may be used to include or exclude notes or attachments from the bibliography based on their tags.
 * Modularity: although a [standalone application][KerkoApp] is available, Kerko is designed not as a standalone application, but to be part of a larger Flask application.